JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex_to_wiki.md

   </table>
 </figure>

-The *Topic Index* files in TXT format are created and reviewed by *Chief Editors*.
+The *Topic Index* files in TXT format are created and reviewed by *Editors-in-Chief*.
 These files should be left in folders like `input / txt / topic-index-xx` where `xx` is the code of the target language.

 To convert these TXT files to Wiki.js format, follow these steps:
 - Open *Urantiapedia Tools*.